QuickBooks Blog

 Discrimination

-If a judge determines an employer issued pay increases to a segmented group based on characteristics like race or gender, they may award retro pay to affected employees.
-In 2023, the U.S. Equal Employment Opportunity Commission secured more than $665 million for victims of discrimination.
+If a judge determines that an employer issued pay increases to a segmented group based on characteristics like race or gender, they may award retro pay to affected employees.
+Discrimination is on the rise.

 Retaliation

 A judge may order retro pay if a business withholds pay or pay increases because it’s retaliating against an employee for whistleblowing.
-An estimated 43% of workers who report wage theft also experience some form of retaliation that may also constitute retroactive payment.
+The Department of Labor (DOL) makes it clear that retaliation is unlawful

 Breach of contract